OfficeDev/office-js-docs-pr/docs/excel/excel-data-types-valuesasjson.md

 Example: If you want to sum a column of numbers you might be tempted to sum the values of all the cells where `type` was "Double".
 However, Excel also has formatted numbers which have "FormattedNumber" in their `type` property.
 Instead, check that `basicType` is "Double".
 Any cell value which wishes to be treated as a number will have a `basicType` of "Double".

-Cell values which shouldn't be treated as a basic type typically have a `basicType` of "Error" and `basicValue` of "#VALUE!".
+Some cell values shouldn't be treated Cell values which shouldn't be treated as a basic type typically have a `basicType` of "Error" and `basicValue` of "#VALUE!".

 If all three fields weren't present, or if `valuesAsJson` returned basic values in Excel as basic values in JavaScript, then add-in writers would need much more complex checks to identify the type of a value in a cell.